-In the first week, the course focuses on introducing students to the concepts of Computational Social Science, Digital Methods, and Big Data.
+In the second week, the course focuses on introducing students to the concepts of Computational Social Science, Digital Methods, and Big Data.
 For this, we use articles by Cioffi-Revilla (2010) and Rogers (2010).
 In addition to these surveys of the field, two articles by Conover et al. (2012) and Hanna et al. (2013) serve as examples as to how one can approach research questions in political science by using Twitter data, either through network analysis or time series analysis.
 Cioffi-Revilla (2014), Lazer et al. (2009), and Rogers (2013) serve as background reading.

 Cioffi-Revilla, C. 2010.
 “Computational social science”.
 Wiley Interdisciplinary Reviews: Computational Statistics 2(3): 259–271.